Wharton 5000 series GPS synchronised Ethernet NTP Time Servers for clock systems and networks

 - 5000 series network time servers have a standard High-quality integrated TCXO to provide an unsynchronised accuracy of <0.1 sec/day @ 0-45°C.

-- Locked to GPS or GLONASS the system accuracy is typically within 5mS of UTC when the clock is synchronised via a Wharton 488.HS4-GPS or 488.HS4-GLONASS receiver.
+- Locked to GPS the system accuracy is typically within 5mS of UTC when the clock is synchronised via a Wharton 488.HS4-GPS receiver.

 Electromagnetic Compatibility, Safety and RoHS2 Directives